1 To which major air law treaties is your state a party?

 15 What is the typical form of a security document over the aircraft and what must it contain?

 Typically, security is created over aircraft and engines by way of legal mortgages.
-These are usually documented in English being the language of Nigerian courts.
-There is no special form that such a mortgage must take but such agreements would usually contain a granting clause setting out the specifics of the aircraft and the security interest created over it as well as clauses relating to the registration, maintenance and operation of the aircraft, replacement of parts, substitution of engines, events of loss, insurance, defaults and remedies, term of the mortgage, terms of release of the mortgage, filings to be completed for the perfec tion of the mortgage, applicable law, dispute resolution and so on.
+These are usually documented in English, it being the language of Nigerian courts.
+There is no special form that such a mort gage must take but such agreements would usually contain a granting clause setting out the specifics of the aircraft and the security interest created over it as well as clauses relating to the registration, mainte nance and operation of the aircraft, replacement of parts, substitution of engines, events of loss, insurance, defaults and remedies, term of the mortgage, terms of release of the mortgage, filings to be completed for the perfection of the mortgage, applicable law, dispute resolution and so on.

 Whether or not the secured amount or the economic terms of the transaction would be stated in the mortgage agreement or in a separate loan document is entirely up to the parties.
-However, upon stamping of the mortgage agreement, registration with the NCAA and filing of same at CAC, the secured amount is required for assessing the applicable stamp duties, registration and filing fees.
+However, upon stamping of the mortgage agreement, registration with the Nigeria Civil Aviation Authority (NCAA) and filing of same at the Corporate Affairs Commission (CAC), the secured amount is required for assessing the applicable stamp duties, registration and filing fees.

 Security documentary requirements and costs